future-skill/future-skill.github.io/docs/create_an_exercise/Flow.md

     This is shown during the flow for Level 2.
     [/level2]
     ```
+    The above text will depending on which level the user is at render as the following in the flow:
+    === "Level 1"
+        This is shown during the flow for Level 1.
+    === "Level 2"
+        This is shown during the flow for Level 2.

 !!! warning
     The `[level?]` tags cannot share a row with anything else, not even other `[level?]` tags or their own content.